ibm-cloud-docs/vpc/vsi_is_manage_images.md

 6. Upload your image to {{site.data.keyword.cos_full_notm}}.
 For more information about uploading to {{site.data.keyword.cos_full_notm}}, see [Upload data](/docs/services/cloud-object-storage?topic=cloud-object-storage-upload).

+### Creating a Windows custom image
+{: #create-windows-custom-image}
+The following procedure describes how to create a Windows custom image that can be successfully deployed in the {{site.data.keyword.vpc_short}} infrastructure environment.
+The procedure encompasses these high-level tasks:
+* Use VirtualBox to create a Windows image in VHD format.
+* Customize the image with virtIO drivers and Cloudbase-init.
+* Convert the Windows VHD image to qcow2 format, the image format that is supported in the {{site.data.keyword.vpc_short}} environment.
+Complete the following steps to create a Windows custom image.
+1. Begin with a Windows ISO image file.
+For example, `Windows-2012-install.iso`.
+2. Create a VHD image where you can install Windows.

+    ```
+    qemu-img create -f vpc Windows-2012.vhd 100G
+    ```
+    {: codeblock}

+    To import the Windows image into the VPC environment, you must use the qcow2 format, but Virtual Box doesn't support qcow2.
+After the VHD image is customized in Virtual Box, you'll convert the image to qcow2 format.
+    {:note}

+3. Download the [virtio-win drivers](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso){: external}.
+For more information, see the Fedora user documentation, [Creating Windows virtual machines using virtIO drivers](https://docs.fedoraproject.org/en-US/quick-docs/creating-windows-virtual-machines-using-virtio-drivers/){: external}.
+4. Use VirtualBox to create a virtual machine with the VHD image that you created in step 2.
+For more information, see [Oracle VM VirtualBox User Manual](https://www.virtualbox.org/manual/){: external}.
+Complete the following steps to customize the virtual machine.
+    1. In Storage settings, add the Windows installation ISO and the virtio-win driver ISO as optical drives.
+For example, `Windows-2012-install.iso` and `virtio-win-0.1.141.iso`.
+    2. Start the virtual machine and begin the Windows installation.
+When you see the page **Where do you want to install Windows?** you must load all of the `virtio-win\` drivers.
+You might need to clear "Hide drivers that aren't compatible with this computer's hardware" to access all of the required drivers.
+Then, you can select **Drive 0** and continue with the installation.
+When the installation is complete, shut down the virtual machine and remove the optical drives that you added previously: Windows installation ISO and virtio-win driver ISO.
+You can ignore any warnings about removing an optical drive.
+    3. Use the default Windows updater to download and install Windows updates.
+Repeat the process of downloading and installing updates until there are no more updates available.
+    4. Install [cloudbase-init](https://cloudbase.it/cloudbase-init/){: external}.
+For more information, see [cloudbase-init’s documentation](https://cloudbase-init.readthedocs.io/en/latest/index.html){: external}.
+    5. Modify the cloudbase-init configuration file, `C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\cloudbase-init.conf` to match the values shown in the following example.

+         ```
+         [DEFAULT]
+         username=Administrator
+         groups=Administrators
+         inject_user_password=true
+         first_logon_behaviour=no
+         config_drive_types=vfat
+         config_drive_locations=hdd
+         bsdtar_path=C:\Program Files\Cloudbase Solutions\Cloudbase-Init\bin\bsdtar.exe
+         mtools_path=C:\Program Files\Cloudbase Solutions\Cloudbase-Init\bin\
+         verbose=true
+         debug=true
+         logdir=C:\Program Files\Cloudbase Solutions\Cloudbase-Init\log\
+         logfile=cloudbase-init.log
+         default_log_levels=comtypes=INFO,suds=INFO,iso8601=WARN,requests=WARN
+         logging_serial_port_settings=
+         mtu_use_dhcp_config=false
+         ntp_use_dhcp_config=false
+         local_scripts_path=C:\Program Files\Cloudbase Solutions\Cloudbase-Init\LocalScripts\
+         metadata_services=cloudbaseinit.metadata.services.configdrive.ConfigDriveService
+         activate_windows=true
+         kms_host=161.26.20.4:1688
+         check_latest_version=false
+         ```
+         {: screen}

+    6. Modify the `cloudbase-init-unattend.conf` file in `C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\cloudbase-init-unattend.conf` to match the values shown in the following example.

+         ```
+         [DEFAULT]
+         username=Administrator
+         groups=Administrators
+         inject_user_password=true
+         first_logon_behaviour=no
+         config_drive_types=vfat
+         config_drive_locations=hdd
+         bsdtar_path=C:\Program Files\Cloudbase Solutions\Cloudbase-Init\bin\bsdtar.exe
+         mtools_path=C:\Program Files\Cloudbase Solutions\Cloudbase-Init\bin\
+         verbose=true
+         debug=true
+         logdir=C:\Program Files\Cloudbase Solutions\Cloudbase-Init\log\
+         logfile=cloudbase-init-unattend.log
+         default_log_levels=comtypes=INFO,suds=INFO,iso8601=WARN,requests=WARN
+         logging_serial_port_settings=
+         mtu_use_dhcp_config=false
+         ntp_use_dhcp_config=false
+         local_scripts_path=C:\Program Files\Cloudbase Solutions\Cloudbase-Init\LocalScripts\
+         metadata_services=cloudbaseinit.metadata.services.configdrive.ConfigDriveService
+         plugins=cloudbaseinit.plugins.common.mtu.MTUPlugin,
+         cloudbaseinit.plugins.common.sethostname.SetHostNamePlugin,
+         cloudbaseinit.plugins.common.localscripts.LocalScriptsPlugin
+         allow_reboot=false
+         stop_service_on_exit=false
+         check_latest_version=false
+         activate_windows=true
+         ```
+         {: screen}

+    7. Modify the `Unattend.xml` file in `C:\Program Files\Cloudbase Solutions\Cloudbase-Init\conf\Unattend.xml` to set Set **PersistAllDeviceInstalls** to *false*.
+    8. Run Sysprep by using the following command:

+         ```
+         C:\Windows\System32\Sysprep\Sysprep.exe /oobe /generalize /shutdown "/unattend:C:\Program Files\Cloudbase        Solutions\Cloudbase-Init\conf\Unattend.xml"
+         ```
+         {: codeblock}

+5. Convert the Windows VHD image to qcow2 by running the following command:
+     ```
+     qemu-img convert -f vpc -O qcow2 -o cluster_size=512k Windows-2012.vhd Windows-2012.qcow2
+     ```
+     {: codeblock}

+6. Upload your image to {{site.data.keyword.cos_full_notm}}.
+For more information about uploading to {{site.data.keyword.cos_full_notm}}, see [Upload data](/docs/services/cloud-object-storage?topic=cloud-object-storage-upload).

 ## Importing a custom image
 {: #import-custom-image}